Makkal Aatchi: Release and reception

 Makkal Aatchi was released on 23 October 1995, during Diwali, and was dubbed into Malayalam as Ente Naadu.
 Despite facing competition from other Diwali releases including Muthu and Kuruthipunal, it was a box office success.
 Thulasi of Kalki called it a must watch film.
 D. S. Ramanujam of The Hindu wrote, "The happenings in the political arena, particularly in Tamil Nadu, are fitted aptly in the screenplay of the director".

-Legacy

-Behindwoods listed Makkal Aatchi in its list of "10 memorable political Tamil films that made people think."